ionos-cloud/faq-documentation/general-information/frequently-asked-questions/account-settings.md

 ### Do I need a verification code to log in to IONOS Cloud account?

 No verification code is required to log in to your IONOS Cloud account for the first time.
 Once the **2-Step Verification** is **activated**, you cannot log in again without the code.
-If the **Authenticator** app is deleted or the device it's on is not available, you will need to contact the support team and request to turn off the **2-Step Verification**.
-You can then log in again and reactivate the 2-Step Verification yourself.
+If the **Authenticator** app is deleted or the device it's on is not available you will need to contact the support team and request to turn off the **2-Step Verification**.
+You can then log in again and reactivate the **2-Step Verification** yourself.

 ### How do I delete my account?